luccitan/sublime-baobab-react-es6/README.md

   This fork brings these main changes:
   - Removing `rrc` for Redux connected components. (not used with Baobab simultaneously)
+  - Adding a snippet to create a rooted component using the Baobab higher-order components
+  - Adding a snippet to create a branched component using the Baobab higher-order components

   ![alt tag](https://raw.githubusercontent.com/mboperator/sublime-react/master/docs/img/sr-rcc-out.gif)
   ## Installation